 Some of them would just subscribe to the competition, then resell the same products to another audience, basically doing arbitrage.

 At one point, I counted 2 or 3 of these “solutions” entering the market every week.

-Eventually, of course, selling winning products became not as valuable – and, for this and other reasons, I quickly moved away from it and Cart now has another unique differentiator.
+Eventually, of course, selling winning products became less valuable – and, for this and other reasons, I quickly moved away from it.
+Cart now has another unique differentiator.